garrytrinder/food-catalog-graph-connector/readme.md

-# GitHub Microsoft Graph connector
+# Food Catalog Microsoft Graph connector

-Sample project that uses Teams Toolkit to simplify the process of creating a [Microsoft Graph connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that pushes data from GitHub to Microsoft Graph and includes the [simplified admin experience](https://learn.microsoft.com/graph/connecting-external-content-deploy-teams).
+Sample project that uses Teams Toolkit to simplify the process of creating a [Microsoft Graph connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that pushes data from a custom API to Microsoft Graph and includes the [simplified admin experience](https://learn.microsoft.com/graph/connecting-external-content-deploy-teams).

+Sample data is taken from [Open Food Facts API](https://openfoodfacts.github.io/openfoodfacts-server/api/).

 ## Prerequisities